meetleev/flutter_any_loading/README.md

 ## Features

-* support toast, modelDialog, loading.
+* support Toast, ModalDialog, Loading.
-* support showNetLoading.
+* support NetLoading.
 Block the ui event to delay the display of the loading bar for a few seconds.

 ## Getting started